Lleyton Hewitt: 2009: Clay title, Wimbledon quarters, top 20

-2010: 28th career title and victory over Federer
+2010: Halle title and victory over Federer

-Hewitt began his 2010 season partnering Samantha Stosur at the Hopman Cup.
-The Australians were the top seeds for the exhibition tournament.
-They, however, fared worse than expected, losing ties against Romania and Spain, and therefore failing to reach the final.

-He was seeded fourth in the Medibank International and, like the previous year, reached the quarterfinals, losing to eventual champion Marcos Baghdatis.
+Hewitt lost in the quarter finals of Medibank International to Marcos Baghdatis.
 At the 2010 Australian Open, he lost to Roger Federer in the fourth round.

-A week after his exit from the Australian Open, Hewitt announced at a press conference at Melbourne Park that he underwent another hip operation similar to his left hip operation this time on his right hip on 28 January 2010 in Hobart.
+A week after his exit from the Australian Open, Hewitt underwent another hip operation similar to his left hip operation this time on his right hip on 28 January 2010 in Hobart.
 Hewitt returned to the tour at the U.S. Men's Clay Court Championships as the singles defending champion.
-He won his first match since the Australian Open, partnering coach Nathan Healey in the doubles, defeating James Cerretani and Adil Shamasdin, but lost to top seeds the Bryan brothers in the semi-finals.
-Hewitt received a first-round bye, as he was seeded fourth in singles.
-In his first match, against lucky loser Somdev Devvarman, Hewitt dropped the first set, before battling to win in three sets.
-He then lost to Juan Ignacio Chela.
-Hewitt's next tournament was scheduled to be the Monte-Carlo Rolex Masters.
-However, he withdrew due to a recurring injury.

-Hewitt then reached the second round in Barcelona, before losing to Eduardo Schwank, and lost in the second round of the Internazionali BNL d'Italia to Guillermo García-López.
+With coach Nathan Healey in the doubles they lost to top seeds the Bryan brothers in the semi-finals.
+In singles, Hewitt lost to Juan Ignacio Chela in round two.
+Hewitt then reached the second round in Barcelona, before losing to Eduardo Schwank, and lost in the second round of the Internazionali BNL d'Italia to Guillermo García López.
 Hewitt then travelled back to Australia to participate in a Davis Cup tie against Japan, winning his two singles matches.